JWT configuration

 RS256 or ES256 asymmetric signing algorithm.

-Your provider might generate additional claims, but the SnapLogic Platform only uses those listed above.
+Your provider might generate additional claims, but the SnapLogic Platform only uses those mentioned above.
 The following example shows a generated token body with the required claims:

 {